-(2-4 credits) Specific subject matter of this course will vary from semester to semester, but will always focus on an issue in composition studies or a genre of writing.
+(2-4 credits) Specific subject matter of this course will vary from term to term, but will always focus on an issue in composition studies or a genre of writing.
 Courses will include both readings and student writing within the genre and will be designed to welcome both majors and non-majors.